victorokonkwo/Arvato-Data-Science-Capstone-Project/README.md

 ## Results of the analysis

-Results and discussion were published on Medium: [Investigating Customer Segmentation for Arvato Financial Services](https://medium.com/@shihaowen/investigating-customer-segmentation-for-arvato-financial-services-52ebcfc8501)

-In this blog, we dive into a real life machine learning project provided by Arvato Financial Solutions, a Bertelsmann subsidiary:
+A real life machine learning project provided by Arvato Financial Solutions, a Bertelsmann subsidiary:
 - Investigated Demographics data of general population of Germany and data for customers of a mail-order company.
 - Preprocessed the dataset based on column/feature property.
 - Apply Unsupervised Learning Algorithms, namely PCA and KMeans to segment the population (into different clusters) to recommend the potential customers for the company.